 - Can I freely use any candles anywhere at the facility?

-Candles are not allowed to be used outside at any facilities.
+Candles are not allowed to be used outside at any District facility.
 (See 'Candles' section of the Facilities Rules and Use Agreement form).

 - We plan to have children under 15 at our event.
 Do they need to be supervised?